ProkopRandacek/rendering/readme.md

 TODO:
 - Shape rotating
-- Multiple *different* shapes
 - Shape transformation control from C (rn hardcoded in GLSL)
 - Maybe better animation control from C

-see `archtecture` for explanation what every file does.
+see `archtecture.md` for explanation what every file does.

 ## Build:
 Run the `run` script.
 The executable will start after the build is done.